facebookresearch/AnimatedDrawings/README.md

 # Gradio UI for Animated Drawings
 I really love the Animated Drawings tool, but it was quite hard to explain how to use it to friends.
-This is why i decided to crate this more convinient way using a Gradio Interface.
+This is why i decided to create this more convinient way using a Gradio Interface.

 To utilize this tool, follow these simple steps: